rburhum/arcgis-ogr/README.md

   Make sure your sqlite files are spatialite files.
 For this, there needs to be some <a href="http://www.gaia-gis.it/gaia-sins/spatialite-cookbook/html/metadata.html">metadata tables</a>.
 Don't add them manually though.
 Use the <a href="http://www.gaia-gis.it/gaia-sins/spatialite-manual-2.3.1.html">init_spatialite.sql file</a> instead.
   Once you are done with this, the last thing to do is to make sure that the tables are registered with the geometry_columns table.
 If you are using the <a href="http://www.gaia-gis.it/spatialite-2.3.1/binaries.html">Spatialite GUI</a>, this is as easy as right clicking on the geometry column and chooseing the *Recover Geometry* option.
 If you are doing it through the command prompt, you will find that the <a href="http://www.gaia-gis.it/spatialite-2.3.1/spatialite-tutorial-2.3.1.html">RecoverGeometryColumn</a> is what you are looking for.
   Remember that ArcGIS only knows about FeatureClasses with *specific* geometry types (i.e POINT, MULTIPOINT, POLYGON, etc) and doesn't know how to interpret generic "GEOMETRY" declarations.
 In short, make sure that the entry in the geometry_columns specifies a specific geometry type if you want it to be added as a FeatureLayer in ArcMap.

+* **Why would I connect with this to PostGIS if ArcGIS already supports PostGIS?**
+  Well, you don't *have to*, but there are some clear advantages.
+The <a href="http://www.gdal.org/ogr/drv_pg.html">GDAL PostGIS driver</a> is updated quite often to take advantage of the new features of PostGIS.
+This way, you don't have to be stuck in a particular version of PostGIS to maintain ArcGIS compatibility.

 ## Developer Information